 Living Pixels

-Living Pixels takes a live image feed and frame-by-frame changes each pixel’s color to the color of a random neighboring pixel.
-Each rendered image is then fed back into the program in a loop, compounding the effect.
+Winning 2nd place 3D/4D in Cal Poly’s 2026 Juried Student Show, Living Pixels takes a live image feed and frame-by-frame changes each pixel’s color to the color of a random neighboring pixel.
+Each rendered image is then fed back into the program in a loop, making each pixel look like it is alive.

 My goal was to write a set of rules and let them run; to define the boundaries and the means by which my code will distort the images, but to ultimately allow the code to create an output I couldn’t fully predict or control.